 - legal, ethical and professional growth issues

-The National Certified Addiction Counselor, Level II (NCAC II) written examination consists of 200 multiple-choice, objective questions with a total testing time of three hours.
-The examination tests candidates’ knowledge in the areas of counseling practice (25%), pharmacology of psychoactive substances (25%), the theoretical base of counseling (25%) and professional issues related to Substance Use Disorder treatment (25%).
+The National Certified Addiction Counselor, Level II (NCAC II) written examination consists of 150 multiple-choice, objective questions with a total testing time of three hours.
+The examination tests candidates’ knowledge in the areas of orientation to the treatment process (14%), assessment (23%), ongoing treatment planning and implementation (23%), addiction counseling practices and skills (23%), and professional practices (17%).

 If you have previously taken a certification exam at the state level, you may be able to use these scores towards national level certification.
 See States Using NCC AP Exams for more information.